maleneivy/maleneivy/README.md

 #####
 - 🌱 I’m currently learning frontend developing at Noroff
 - 🔭 I’m currently working on my Portfolio
-- ⚡ Fun fact: I also ❤️ creating things with my 👐 - take a look at my crochet animals at [Instagram] (https://www.instagram.com/heklemio/).
+- ⚡ Fun fact: I also ❤️ creating things with my 👐 - take a look at my crochet animals at [Instagram](https://www.instagram.com/heklemio/).